 Enchant Christmas: Is This Seattle Christmas Event Worth the Cost?

-This is the number one question I’ve been getting all week via email, Facebook, text message, and Instagram.
+This is the number one question I got last year via email, Facebook, text message, and Instagram.
 And it’s a tough one to answer.

 I think Elisa Murray from The Seattle Times put it best in her review when she says it’s all about expectations.
 (You’ll see our family in photo 2/6!)